Frank Russell, 2nd Earl Russell: Early life

 In December 1873, the family journeyed to Italy; during the return the following May, Frank came down with diphtheria.
 He was nursed by his mother, and recovered, but in June both she and Rachel fell ill with the disease.
 The viscountess died on 28 June and her daughter five days later, dealing the viscount a blow from which he never really recovered.
 He died on 9 January 1876 from pneumonia.
 The viscount's will nominated T. J. Sanderson, a friend from his university days, and Spalding as co-guardians of Frank and Bertrand.
-The earl and his wife, Frances Russell, Countess Russell (often referred to as Lady John Russell) might have accepted Sanderson, even though he was (like Spalding) an atheist, but Spalding was of a lower social class and was not acceptable, especially once they had the opportunity to read the Amberleys' surviving papers and learnt the nature of his relationship with the viscountess.
-The Earl Russell and Lady John brought suit in the Court of Chancery, and Sanderson and Spalding chose not to fight the suit.
+The earl and his wife, Lady Russell, might have accepted Sanderson, even though he was (like Spalding) an atheist, but Spalding was of a lower social class and was not acceptable, especially once they had the opportunity to read the Amberleys' surviving papers and learnt the nature of his relationship with the viscountess.
+Lord and Lady Russell brought suit in the Court of Chancery, and Sanderson and Spalding chose not to fight the suit.
 Frank and Bertrand were placed in the custody of their paternal grandparents, with two of the Russells' adult children, Rollo and Agatha, also co-guardians.

 This took Frank from what he later called the "free air of Ravenscroft" where he could wander as he wished, to his grandparents' home at Pembroke House, where he was closely supervised and confined to the grounds.
 He found the atmosphere stifling – no subject considered vulgar could be mentioned, and he was required to go to church and have religious education.
-The earl was by then past 80, two decades older than his wife, and spent many of his waking hours reading: the house was dominated by Lady John, who employed a strict moral code in raising the boys.
+The earl was by then past 80, two decades older than his wife, and spent many of his waking hours reading: the house was dominated by Lady Russell, who employed a strict moral code in raising the boys.
 Frank was not allowed much time alone with Bertrand, as he was believed a bad influence on his younger brother, and Frank Russell wrote of Bertrand, "Till he went to Cambridge he was an unendurable little prig."
-Annabel Huth Jackson, a friend of both boys, deemed Pembroke House, "an unsuitable place... for children to be brought up in."
+Annabel Huth Jackson, a friend of both boys, deemed Pembroke House, "an unsuitable place ... for children to be brought up in."
 George Bernard Shaw, a half-century later, wrote to Frank of his incredulity that the boy had not murdered his Uncle Rollo and burned the place down.